optskug/docs/README.md

 1-5.
 Connect it to your Wi-Fi network.

 1-6.
-Install "Custom Software" with URL `commaai/master` (Someone please try `commaai/master-ci` and report to #toyota-security on whether the extraction script still works.)
+Install "Custom Software" with URL `commaai/master-ci`

 ### Step 2.
 SSH into the device